The Netherlands Ministry of Defence handles your personal data with the utmost care.

 Why do we ask for your personal data?

 We will use your data to be able to meet your request.
 We ask for as little personal data as possible.
 This data is anonymised for data on website traffic.

 Our own personnel handle your question, complaint or request.
 We do not share your data with third parties.
 If you use the 'Share this page' button, there is a possibility that the social media channel you are sharing on may add it to your profile as an 'interest'.

 You can find information on your privacy rights on the privacy rights page.

 How long do we store your personal data?

 As soon as we have answered your question, complaint or request, or processed your application, authorisation or registration, we delete your personal data from our systems.
 For the handling of questions, complaints and requests, a period of 10 years applies for requests under the Government Information (Public Access) Act.
 For objection, appeal and complaints this is 10 years.
-For more information, see the Generic Defence Selection List.
+For more information, see the Defence Selection List (in Dutch).
 If you subscribe to Defence magazines, your data is retained until you cancel your subscription.

 How do we protect your personal data?

 The Ministry of Defence has taken measures to protect personal data.
 This is set out in detail in the Defence Security Policy.
 With regard to recently classified and/or vital Defence tasks, external organisations must meet the General Security Requirements for Defence Contracts 2019 (ABDO 2019).
 For more information, please contact the Military Intelligence and Security Service.

 The Ministry of Defence may pass on personal data for investigation purposes if criminal offences are committed or criminal statements are made via the site.